TheDeanLab/navigate/docs/source/beginner.rst

 .. image:: images/beginner/stage-movement-panel.png

 #.
 If enabled in the hardware, use the :guilabel:`Focus Movement` controls to adjust the detection objective position relative to the camera to adjust the focus.
-Check :ref:`configuration settings <user_guide/software_configuration>` for more information.
+Check :doc:`configuration settings <user_guide/software_configuration>` for more information.

 #.
 Press the :guilabel:`Stop` button in the acquisition bar to Stop Acquisition